philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 --- abstract

-This document provides an abstract framework to reason about the composition of multi-path aware systems in a protocol-independent fashion.
+This document provides guidelines how to reason about the composition of multi-path aware systems and how to compose the functionality needed by stacking existing protocols.
-It discusses basic mechanisms that are used in multi-path systems and their applicability to different granularities of communication units.
+It discusses fundamental mechanisms that are used in multi-path systems and the consequences of applying them to different granularities of communication units.
-This document is targeted as consideration basis for automation of destination, path and transport protocol selection within the transport layer.
+This document is targeted as consideration basis for automation of destination selection, path selection, and transport protocol selection.

 --- middle